cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 I can help you with:

-:test_tube: Setting up a new lab or updating an old one
+* Setting up a new lab or updating an old one :test_tube:

-:microbe: :scientist: Student and postdoc training (lab work, communications, etc.)
+* Student and postdoc training (lab work, communications, etc.) :scientist:

-:computer: Data analysis
+* Data analysis :computer:

-:chart_with_upwards_trend: Preparing figures
+* Preparing figures :chart_with_upwards_trend:

-:memo: Writing scientific articles
+* Writing scientific articles :memo:

-:placard: Preparing scientific presentations
+* Preparing scientific presentations :placard:

-:seedling: Preparing outreach material
+* Preparing outreach material :seedling:

-:technologist: Building websites
+* Building websites :technologist:

-camera_flash: Photography
+* Photography :camera_flash:

-:earth_americas: Translating from French to English
+* Translating from French to English :earth_americas:

 Have an idea?
 [Let's discuss!](#contact)